Organize forms and surveys using Question Group

 "Can you tell me more about that?"

-Umbrella questions are overarching questions to help us guide the learning process by connecting to bigger ideas and themes.
+Umbrella questions are broad questions that guide the learning process by connecting to bigger ideas and themes.
 The question should be focused.
-The question should be of interest to the respondents and also connect to the big ideas of the subject.
-The umbrella question will break down as a question group when it is asked in written form.
+It should interest the respondents and connect to the big ideas of the subject.
+When it is asked in written form, the umbrella question breaks down into a question group.

-One can create quizzes based on different question types.
-Each question type will refer to a particular subject.
-The question group can be "Physics", "Chemistry", "Botany" and "Zoology" which contains questions pertaining to that particular subject.
-With this sort of QG, the test taker will have more clarity on the subject they are taking the quiz.
+You can create quizzes based on different question types, with each type covering a particular subject.
+The question group can be "Physics", "Chemistry", "Botany", and "Zoology", each containing questions for that subject.
+With this setup, the test taker has more clarity on the subject they are being quizzed on.

-You may want to get data through a job application.
-The job application can have different question groups.
-For example, the application will contain 2 question groups like "Personal Information" and "Professional Information".
-The Personal information can contain questions like First Name, Last Name, Age, and such particulars.
-The professional information can contain questions like Job Title, Company, Job Location, Salary, Experience, and such.
+You may want to collect data through a job application, and the application can have different question groups.
+For example, it could contain two question groups: "Personal Information" and "Professional Information".
+The personal information group can hold questions like first name, last name, and age.
+The professional information group can hold questions like job title, company, job location, salary, and experience.

-Let's say you want to collect address details for an order form or online shop.
-Shipping information should be collected from customers when they place orders.
-Questions about shipping should be asked before placing an order.
-To do this, use a Question Group as above, name the header shipping details, then add in your questions.
+Say you want to collect address details for an order form or online shop.
+Shipping information should be collected from customers when they place orders, and those questions should be asked before an order is placed.
+To do this, use a question group as above, name the header shipping details, then add your questions.

 QG in BlockSurvey

-When you add a question group, the header will show up where you can write the header details.
+When you add a question group, a header appears where you can write the header details.

-First, add the question group header details and then write the first question.
+First, add the question group header details, then write the first question.
 Click +, to add more questions within the same question group (QG).

-There is a warning here when you delete the question group header, you will lose all the questions it contains.
-You will receive a warning message if you try to delete group questions.
-Be careful, because you cannot undo this deletion.
-When you want to delete the Question Group but keep the content, move the question out of the group and delete the header.
+If you delete the question group header, you lose all the questions it contains.
+You will see a warning message if you try to delete the group, so be careful, because you cannot undo this deletion.
+If you want to delete the question group but keep the content, move the questions out of the group first and then delete the header.

 Also Read: Ranking Questions 101